 As Chief Financial Officer, Patty Dahl leads finance and marketing functions for Confluence.
-She is also a member of the firm's Asset Allocation Committee.
+She is also a member of the firm's Asset Allocation Committee, which is responsible for setting and implementing policy for the firm's Asset Allocation strategies.